MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-03-process-data.md

 :::code language="python" source="~/../msdocs-python-etl-serverless/shared/transformation.py"  :::

-## 4. Create code for BlobTrigger endpoint with Python
+## 7. Create code for BlobTrigger function with Python

 **Step 1.** Create a file named `transformation.py` in the **shared** folder.

 **Step 2.** Copy the following Python code into it.

 :::code language="python" source="~/../msdocs-python-etl-serverless/shared/transformation.py"  :::

-## 5. Test the Azure blob storage trigger Function
+## 8. Test the Azure blob storage trigger Function

 To properly test the local Azure Storage Blob Trigger function, the Azure HTTP Trigger function must be executed first.
-Since the Azure HTTP Trigger function creates and uploads the results file to Azure Blob Storage, the Blob Trigger function will execute automatically.
+Since the Azure HTTP Trigger function creates and uploads the results file to Azure Blob Storage, the Blob Trigger function executes automatically.

-**Step 1.**  Test running the Azure Storage Blob Trigger function locally by pressing `F5` or the play icon while in the editor window of the **__init__.py** file.
+**Step 1.**  Start the function locally by pressing `F5` or the play icon.

 :::image type="content" source="./media/tutorial-deploy-azure-cloud-python-etl/azure-cloud-python-etl-vscode-test-blobtrigger-function.png" alt-text="A screenshot showing how to build and run the functions in Visual Studio Code." lightbox="./media/tutorial-deploy-azure-cloud-python-etl/azure-cloud-python-etl-vscode-test-blobtrigger-function.png":::